MoreiraLopes/Sudoku_Solver_Distributed_System/README.md

 # Sudoku Solver Distributed System

-## How to run
+## How to start nodes
-Run in two different terminal or more:
+Run in two different terminal or more(you can start more then 2 nodes):

 Start the main node:
 ```console